-(Ref.: 40 CFR 64.7(b) and (c), Compliance Assurance Monitoring)
+(Ref.: 40 CFR 64.7(b) and (c); Compliance Assurance Monitoring)

-5.B.4 For Emission Point AA-001, upon detecting an excursion or exceedance, the permittee shall restore operation of the pollutant-specific emissions unit (including the control device and associated capture system) to its normal or usual manner of operation as expeditiously as practicable in accordance with good air pollution control practices for minimizing emissions.
+5.B.11 For Emission Point AE-001, upon detecting an excursion or exceedance, the permittee shall restore operation of the pollutant-specific emissions unit (including the control device and associated capture system) to its normal or usual manner of operation as expeditiously as practicable in accordance with good air pollution control practices for minimizing emissions.

-The response shall include minimizing the period of any start-up, shutdown or malfunction and taking any necessary corrective actions to restore normal operation and prevent the likely recurrence of the cause of an excursion or exceedance (other than those caused by excused startup or shutdown conditions).
-Such actions may include initial inspection and evaluation, recording that operations returned to normal without operator action (such as through response by a computerized distribution control system), or any necessary follow-up actions to return operation to within the indicator range, designated condition, or below the applicable emission limitation or standard, as applicable.
+The response shall include minimizing the period of any start-up, shutdown or malfunction and taking any necessary corrective actions to restore normal operation and prevent the likely recurrence of the cause of an excursion or exceedance (other than those caused by excused start-up or shutdown conditions).
+Such actions may include initial inspection and evaluation, recording that operations returned to normal without operator action (such as through response by a computerized distribution control system), or any necessary follow-up actions to return operation to within the indicator range, designated condition, or below the applicable emission limitation or standard (as applicable).

-The determination of whether the permittee has used acceptable procedures in response to an excursion or exceedance will be based on information available, which may include (but is not limited to) monitoring results, review of operation and maintenance procedures and records, and inspection of the control device, associated capture system, and the process.
+Determination of whether the permittee has used acceptable procedures in response to an excursion or exceedance will be based on information available, which may include (but is not limited to) monitoring results, review of operation and maintenance procedures and records, and inspection of the control device, associated capture system, and the process.

-(Ref.: 40 CFR 64.7(d), Compliance Assurance Monitoring)
+(Ref.: 40 CFR 64.7(d); Compliance Assurance Monitoring)

-5.B.5 For Emission Point AA-001, in addition to the excursion threshold outlined in the CAM Plan, the MDEQ may require the permittee to develop and implement a Quality Improvement Plan (QIP) containing the elements specified in 40 CFR 64.8(b).
+5.B.12 For Emission Point AE-001, based on the results of a determination made under Condition 5.B.11, the MDEQ may require the permittee to develop and implement a Quality Improvement Plan (QIP) containing the elements specified in 40 CFR 64.8(b).

 The QIP shall be developed and implemented within one hundred eighty (180) days of written notification from MDEQ that a QIP is required.
 The MDEQ may require the permittee make reasonable changes to the QIP if the QIP fails to address the cause of the control device performance problem or fails to provide adequate procedures for correcting control device performance problems as expeditiously as practicable in accordance with good air pollution control practices for minimizing emissions.

 The implementation of a QIP shall not excuse the permittee from compliance with any existing emission limitation or standard, or any existing monitoring, testing, reporting or recordkeeping requirement that applies.

-(Ref.: 40 CFR 64.8, Compliance Assurance Monitoring)
+(Ref.: 40 CFR 64.8; Compliance Assurance Monitoring)

-5.B.6 For Emission Point AA-001, the permittee shall maintain records of monitoring data, monitor performance data, corrective actions taken, any written QIP required pursuant to Condition 5.B.5 and any activities undertaken to implement a QIP, data used to document the adequacy of monitoring, and monitoring maintenance or corrective actions, as applicable.
+5.B.13 For Emission Point AE-001, the permittee shall maintain records of monitoring data, monitor performance data, corrective actions taken, any written QIP required pursuant to

+Condition 5.B.12 and any activities undertaken to implement a QIP, data used to document the adequacy of monitoring, and monitoring maintenance or corrective actions (as applicable).